KilianBonnet/CybersicknessReductionTechniques/README.md

 ### Mission
 The missions is represented by:
 * **The checkpoints to reach**.
 The user must traverse the checkpoints one by one.
 These disappear and appear according to the order of collision.
 There is always 1 maximum active checkpoint.
 Checkpoints are represented by `private Transform checkpoints;`.
 It is important to note that GetChild(0) corresponds to the player's teleport point.
 The first checkpoint is at index 1.
-* **The experiment parameters**.
-Experiment parameters are given when the `InitializeMission()` method is call.
-Experiment parameters represents the different visual effects (such as tunnelling) and movement effects (such as snapping) that are effective or not on the current level.

 During a mission, the mission can be in different states that will modify the objectives or the user's movements.
 | Mission State | Details |